dianwen-ng/NLP_RAD_relabelled_NIH_CXR/README.md

 ```

 ## Training
 Step 3.
-To train the model, use main.py with specific model selections. \n
+To train the model, use main.py with specific model selections. \
-Suggested training learning rates are
+Suggested training learning rates are as follows,
 - EfficientNet: 1e-5
 - DenseNet: 1e-5
 - ResNet: 1e-7